-\textit{Proof Sketch.} The proof entails constructing an ``adversarial'' input for an explanation $g^*$ such that $g^*$ has a large loss for this input and then creating a neighborhood that contains this adversarial input which will provably have a large loss.
+\textit{Proof Sketch.} The idea is that, given an explanation obtained by using $g$ to approximate $f$ over a specific local neighbourhood $\mathcal{Z}$, it is always possible to find a local neighbourhood over which this explanation does not perform well (i.e., does not perform faithful LFA).
+Thus, no single explanation method can perform well over all local neighbourhoods.
+The proof entails constructing an ``adversarial'' input for an explanation $g^*$ such that $g^*$ has a large loss for this input and then creating a neighbourhood that contains this adversarial input which will provably have a large loss.
 The magnitude of this loss is $d(f, \mathcal{G})$, the distance between $f$ and the model class $\mathcal{G}$, inspired by the Haussdorf distance.
-Full proof is in Appendix~\ref{app:nfl-theorem}.
+The proof is generic and makes no assumptions regarding the forms of $\ell$, $\mathcal{G}$ or $\mathcal{Z}_1$.
+The full proof is in Appendix~\ref{app:nfl-theorem}.

 Thus, an explanation on a finite $\mathcal{Z}_1$ necessarily cannot approximate function behaviour at all other points, especially when $\mathcal{G}$ is less expressive than $f$, which is indicated by a large value of $d(f, \mathcal{G})$.
 Thus, in the general case, one cannot perform model recovery as $\mathcal{G}$ is less expressive than $f$.